brianaung/gun-game/README.md

 first/third.
 Not decide yet. wait to see which is better.

-first is scary, third is more suitble to shot
+first is scary, third is more suitable for shotting

 Ian: player input